Yijun-Tian/Uturn/README.md

 `bash findUturn.sh`

 The pipeline will generate multiple output file.
-A brief description is listed below UR.txt
-PR.txt
-Uturn.profile file
-Port.profile file
-Pattern.txt
+A brief description is listed below UR.txt is a space delimited file with three columns: read id, chrmosome:jump1-jump2, uturn type (left or right) PR.txt is a space delimited file with two columns: read id, chrmosome:breakpoint1-breakpoint2 Uturn.profile is a space delimited file with two columns: chromosome:jump1-jump2, read count supporting the uturn event Port.profile is a space delimited file with two columns: chromosome:breakpoint1-breakpoint2, read count supporting the porting event
+Pattern.txt is a space delimited file with three columns: chromosome:jump1-jump2, read count of left uturn, read count of right uturn